counc009/taverntales/themes/faith.md

 this purpose).

 ### Zone of Honesty &bull; Action
-*Once per session, describe how you sanctify the are within a close distance* &#8594; No one within that space can lie.
+*Once per session, describe how you sanctify the area within a close distance* &#8594; No one within that space can lie.
 The effect fades after a few minutes.

 ## Guidelines for Deity Creation